 Student and Trainee Work Visa — Support a candidate's visa application

-This visa is for employers and education providers that want to offer practical work experience to overseas students or trainees who need it as part of their study or training.
-It is also for religious training organisations that want to offer places to religious trainees, New Zealand trainers who want to offer jockey apprenticeships, and hospitals that want to offer practical training work to dental or medical trainees.
+If you are an employer or education provider that offers practical work experience to overseas students or trainees as part of their study or training, you will need to support their Student and Trainee Work Visa application.
+This includes religious training organisations offering places to religious trainees, New Zealand trainers offering jockey apprenticeships, and hospitals offering practical training work to dental or medical trainees.

 What an employer needs to do